ghc/ghc/docs/users_guide/debugging.rst

     Show allocation and runtime statistics for various stages of compilation.
     Allocations are measured in bytes.
 Timings are measured in milliseconds.

+.. ghc-flag:: -ddump-make-stats
+    :shortdesc: Dump information about the project build time and build graph.
+    :type: dynamic

+    Show some statistics about the project build graph after compilation has finished.
+    These can be useful identifying bottlenecks in your projects module structure.

+    The statistics which are currently outputted are:

+    * The modules which took longest to compile.
+    * The modules which have the largest "flow".
+The initial flow is 1, and split evenly between all roots of the dependency graph.
+The flow is propagated through the graph, accumulated on each node and split evenly on children.
+      The result is that any synchronisation points will have a flow equal to 1, and likewise other important modules will have a high flow value.
+    * The length of the longest (critical) path through the project.
+This provides a lower bound on the projects compilation time.
+    * The "parallelism score" which is the sum of compiling all nodes divided by the length of the critical path.
+This should be a more stable metric then critical path length because it doesn't depend on how fast your computer is.

 GHC is a large program consisting of a number of stages.
 You can tell GHC to dump information from various stages of compilation using the ``-ddump-⟨pass⟩`` flags listed below.
 Note that some of these tend to produce a lot of output.